 It’s also worth noting that while methadone is also sometimes prescribed as a pain reliever, Suboxone is exclusively used for opioid addiction treatment.

 Another key difference is how these two medications can be obtained.
 Suboxone doesn’t require going to a clinic or specialized facility such as a drug rehab.
 Neither does it require administration under the supervision of a professional.
-However, it does require a prescription from a specially licensed Suboxone provider.
+However, it does require a prescription from a Suboxone provider.
+Regulations may vary.
+For instance, in Florida, any physician, physician assistant, or nurse practitioner with specialized training can prescribe Suboxone for medication-assisted addiction treatment.

 Methadone has greater abuse potential and therefore stricter prescription requirements.
 In the beginning stages of methadone treatment, individuals are required to have daily clinic visits.
 Even long-term methadone users are required to have it administered by a professional.
 The exceptions to this are instances when the clinic is closed or otherwise unavailable.
 In such instances, patients may be given a single dosage or two to take in the interim.